 The thought of not being in control of everything is scary.
 It’s not something we’re used to because we have been told for years that we need to be brave and learn to do things on our own.

 Sometimes it’s difficult for us to remember we need to let go and let God fight our battles and that’s where Christian fiction comes in.
 I love to see characters who experience the challenges and struggles I go through because it takes me out of my situation so I can see it clearer.
-This week’s book–God’s Rebel–had a strong theme of spiritual warfare and allowing God to fight the battle for you.
+God’s Rebel had a strong theme of spiritual warfare and allowing the Lord to fight the battle for you.

 God’s Rebel Review